sadams/node-migrate-orm2/README.md

 * addForeignKey
 * dropForeignKey

+These operations are depicted in the examples folder.

 We would like to add modifyColumn functionality in the future.

 ## Usage - up and down